yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/import-apis.md

 weight: 11
 ---

-Tyk supports importing both API Blueprint and Swagger JSON definitions from either the Gateway or the Dashboard.
+Tyk supports importing both API Blueprint and Swagger (OpenAPI) JSON definitions from either the Gateway or the Dashboard.
 Tyk will output the converted file to to `stdout`.
 Below are the commands you can use to get Tyk to switch to command mode and generate the respective API definitions for both API Blueprint and Swagger files.

 ## Import APIs via the Gateway